TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

 TMENUITEM
 ^^^^^^^^^

-The current record is the page-record of the menu item - just like you have it with GMENU/gifbuilder.
+The current record is the page-record of the menu item.
 Now, if you would like to get data from the current menu item's page record, use stdWrap.data = field : [field name].

 .. ### BEGIN~OF~TABLE ###